Lightprotocol/example-jupiter-swap-node/readme.md

 -   Demo requires `directSwapsOnly=true` to avoid occasional tx size overrun (+ ~300 bytes overhead).
 This can be fixed by integrating natively in Jup's API for `setupInstructions` and `cleanupInstructions`.

 -   Further optimization paths:
     -   Add `compressTokenOut` option.
-Requires invocation via CPI.
+Requires invocation via CPI to get `exactOut`.
     -   Enable use of `sharedTokenAccounts` to avoid opening and closing ATAs for tokenIn/tokenOut.

 ### Setup